10 Paid Internships for High School Students in California

 Dates:Â After school and on weekends, year-round participation for 2-3 years till graduation

-This program is open to San Francisco students from groups underrepresented in STEM, offering an opportunity to delve into science and sustainability.
+This program is open to San Francisco students from groups underrepresented in STEM, offering an opportunity to explore science and sustainability.
 As an intern, you’ll complete fieldwork and facilitate science education for visitors to the California Academy of Sciences.
-You’ll receive training in skills like science communication, interact with STEM professionals to learn about their careers, and learn about financial literacy and the college application process.Â
+You’ll receive training in science communication, interact with STEM professionals, and learn about financial literacy and the college application process.
+You’ll have the chance to present at STEM conferences, which is useful training for a future academic career in science.
+Towards the end of the internship, you’ll work in groups to conduct research or work on an environmental project under the guidance of an Academy researcher or partner.
+To learn more about this program, check out our complete guide here.

 Subject Areas: Business, technology, coding, data science, and more